Cardinals, Rams knocked off in second round

 Against the Falcons, Grand Valley would fall behind at the half, 26-17, before rallying in the second half to pull to within 39-33 after three quarters of play, but the comeback attempt by the Cardinals would come up short in the fourth quarter despite Grand Valley owning a 15-12 scoring advantage in the fourth quarter.

-In the loss to Centauri, Grand Valley senior guard Kylyn Rigsby led the way offensive with 17 points, including eight points in the second quarter and seven points in the fourth quarter.
+In the loss to Centauri, Grand Valley senior guard Kylyn Rigsby led the way offensively with 17 points, including eight points in the second quarter and seven points in the fourth quarter.

 Joining Rigsby was sophomore guard Shaya Chenoweth with 16 points, including eight points in the fourth, while senior forward Baily Rowe added 10 points while hitting two three-pointers in the third quarter.